-If your in the mist of training your brand new puppy basic commands, tricks or doing some agility training, your gonna need some scrumptious treats to coax him.
+If you're in the mist of training your brand new puppy basic commands, tricks or doing some agility training, your gonna need some scrumptious treats to coax him.

-This is a great time to try out your hand at one of our homemade dog treat recipes such as dehydrated liver.
-This is a very inexpensive, and healthy dog treat.
+This is a great time to try out your hand at one of our homemade dog treat recipes such as dehydrated Chicken treats or dehydrated Liver.
+These are very inexpensive, and healthy dog treats.

 Try buying dog training treats out in the store and your gonna pump out some big bucks believe me.
 It's much cheaper and healthier to use one of my homemade dog treat recipes.

 I don't know about you, but I remember how happy I was if my parents gave me a dollar for every A on my report card?
 Dogs love being rewarded too.